-Prioritization 3: Income-Eligible Communities (assessing total incentive value of eligible projects within this bucket) Attribute Definition Score MWBE An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying body approved by ComEd and Ameren Illinois, including but not limited to, the National Minority 1

-Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
+(assessing total 3: Income-Eligible Communities al incentive value of eligible projects within this bucke Attribute An Approved Vendor, Approved Vendor Aggregator, an Approved Vendor Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying bodyies approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
 An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
 The contractual commitments must be met prior to energization.
-EJC Located within a qualifying ILSFA environmental justice community (EJC) 1 Participant Savings When the percentage savings passed to participants is greater than the minimum 50%, or 65%, if the project claims the Income Tax Credit, points will be awarded.
-If the percentage savings passed on to participants is above the minimum requirement by < or = + 15% = .25, +15-+ 25%=1 point, + 25% and greater=2 points.
-Geographical Diversity Score The Geographical Diversity Score is based on the rank of the region the project is in, with higher scores for regions with lower ranks 2.0 /1.5/ 1.0/0.5/0.0 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Entity Type: Non-profit Qualifying project is on a non- profit If the total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Entity Type: Public facility Qualifying project is on a public facility If the total incentive value of projects for this attribute is:
+1 EJC Located within a qualifying ILSFA environmental justice community (EJC) 1 Participant Savings When the percentage savings passed to participants is greater than the minimum 50%, or 65% if the project claims the Income Tax Credit, points will be awarded.
+If the percentage savings passed on to participants is above the minimum requirement by < or = + 15% = .25, +15-+ 25%=1 point, + 25% and greater=2 points Regional EJ Score Project is in a region with the highest Regional EJ Score / Project is in a region with the second highest Regional EJ Score or a region with no EJ Score because it has not received any RECs to-date 2/1 Energy Sovereignty Project has the Energy Sovereignty Feature 2

-0-25%=2, 26-50%=1, 51- 75%=0.5, >75%=0 System size = 200 kWQualifying Non-Profit and Public Facilities project is less than or equal to 200 kW If the total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, &gt;75%=0 Qualifying Non-Profit and Public Facilities project is less than or equal to 200 kW If the total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 System size > 200 kW Qualifying Non-Profit and Public Facilities project is greater than 200 kW If the total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Total possible score: 12
+Entity Type: Non-profit Qualifying project is on a non-profit If total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Entity Type: Public facility Qualifying project is on a public facility If total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 System size = 200 kWQualifying NP/PF project is less than or equal to 200 kW If total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Qualifying NP/PF project is less than or equal to 200 kW If total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 System size > 200 kW Qualifying NP/PF project is greater than 200 kW If total incentive value of projects for this attribute is: 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Total possible score: 12